burlingtonbytes/wpsmartcrop/wp-smartcrop/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fix issue with edge cases and focal positions of with 0 as a coordinate

 = 1.3.0 =
 * Provide better support for iOS devices
 * additional css tweaks for better universality